contiki-os/contiki/platform/galileo/README.md

   * Stdio library (stdout and stderr only).
 Console output through UART 1 device (connected to Galileo Gen2 FTDI header)

+Optional support for protection domains is also implemented and is described in cpu/x86/mm/README.md.

 Building
 --------